OSMP Nature Almanac and Favorite Hikes - March

-Bald Eagles come from farther north to spend their winters around Boulder.
-They are attracted to open water and prairie dog towns.
-They can often be seen perching in leafless trees around lakes and reservoirs.
+March is a great time to pay a visit to the aptly-named Eagle Trail.
+It may be your last chance to see winter birds of prey.
+Bald Eagles spend their winters around Boulder because of the open water and prairie dog towns.
+They can often be seen perching in trees along the trail.
 Prairie dogs also attract Boulder's biggest hawk, the Ferruginous Hawk.
-Look for a very large light-colored hawk with a rusty-brown back and a distinct dark V-shape on the lower abdomen from their dark legs.
-Rough-legged Hawks also visit Boulder in the winter.
-As spring progresses, these winter hawks will fly north to their breeding grounds and other species of hawks will migrate from the south to take their place.
+Look for a very large light-colored hawk with a rusty-brown back.
+As spring progresses, these winter hawks will fly north to their breeding grounds.

 The Last Word